Columbus Truck Accident Attorney

 - Government entities – When the truck is operated by the government – such as a garbage truck or fire truck – the government may be responsible for the accident.

 Our experienced Columbus truck accident lawyers can launch an in-depth investigation and collect strong evidence to prove who is responsible for your accident.
+Call our personal injury lawyer in Columbus for a free consultation today.

 Common Causes of Large Truck Accidents